anujgiri20/anujgiri20/README.md

 <br />

-<p align="center" color="red" border="1px solid white">  “Website without visitors is like a ship lost in the horizon.” - Dr. Christopher Dayagdag </p>
+<h3 align="center" color="red" border="1px solid white">  “Website without visitors is like a ship lost in the horizon.” - Dr. Christopher Dayagdag </h3>
 <br />

 <a><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>